Thomas Walker (philanthropist): Legacy

 Walker died in 1886 in Concord, New South Wales, and was buried in the cemetery at St John's Ashfield, He left a large fortune, and was survived by his daughter Eadith.

-Under a codicil in Walker's will, £100,000 was set aside to found the Thomas Walker Convalescent Hospital in the Sydney suburb of Concord West.
+Under a codicil in Walker's will, he left £100,000 to establish the Thomas Walker Convalescent Hospital in the Sydney suburb of Concord West.
 The hospital was duly designed by Sir John Sulman in the Federation Free Classical style and built in 1893.
-In its first 20 years nearly 18,000 convalescent patients, all non-paying, received the benefit of this hospital.
 In the early 1900s, author Henry Lawson was several times a patient there, treated for his alcoholism.

-After the death of Dame Eadith Walker 51 years later, two-thirds of the income from £300,000 of his estate was set aside for the upkeep of this hospital.
-Another £100,000 was used to found the Dame Eadith Walker Convalescent Hospital, which was established in the family home, the Victorian Italianate mansion Yaralla, on the banks of the Parramatta River.
-One-third of the income from another sum of £300,000 was set aside for its maintenance.
-The remaining two-thirds of the income was appropriated for the upkeep of the Thomas Walker Convalescent Hospital and the cottages built by Dame Eadith Walker.
-She had devoted her life to philanthropy, making the poor and distressed her special concern.
-She supplemented her father's endowment of his hospital, gave liberally to other hospitals, and worked on many committees.

 The Thomas Walker Hospital is now known as Rivendell Child, Adolescent and Family Unit and specialises in the treatment of young people with problems.
 Yaralla Estate still survives as the Dame Eadith Walker Hospital.
 Both hospitals are listed on the Register of the National Estate.